Run by School of Health Sciences

 |ESSAY||Appraisal and interpretation task||

-60% weighting: Select an epidemiological study that has been published in a peer-reviewed journal in the past 10 years: 1.
-Summarise the study in your own words (300 words) and critically evaluate using an appropriate critical appraisal tool (700 words).
+Select an epidemiological study that has been published in a peer-reviewed journal in the past 10 years: 1.
+Summarise the study in your own words (300 words); then, critically evaluate the study using an appropriate critical appraisal tool (700 words).
 (1000 words total; 60% of marks).
 2. Using a style appropriate to a lay audience (for example, newspaper readers), outline the public health and / or health promotion implications of this study (500 words; 40% of marks).

 Teaching and Learning Strategy

 Lectures are supported with additional academic materials and resources.
 Students are also encouraged to: use library and multi-media resources (such as the Internet, newspapers, radio, television) and engage in Blackboard Group discussions.
 Students are encouraged to use electronic learning resources.
 Relevant lecture material, reading lists, and a list of relevant Internet resources are available on the course specific Blackboard site; students are also asked to add any relevant or useful material to this module site.

 Lead lectures & group work: The lectures comprise formal presentations, class discussions, seminars, and group exercises.
 Lectures are interactive and students are encouraged to actively participate and contribute.

 Tutorials: Students are required to attend individual and group tutorials to facilitate the development of critical appraisal skills.